therepos/docusaurus/readme.md

 # Docusaurus
 This is a template to deploy a basic [Docusaurus](https://docusaurus.io/docs) documentation site on GitHub Pages.
-Please refer to usage guide [here](https://therepos.github.io/docusaurus/about).
+Please refer to the usage guide [here](https://therepos.github.io/docusaurus/about).